alsolera/VideoF2B/docs/source/camera-calibration.rst

     actual flights.
 This means that your choice of **lens**, its **focal length**, and **video resolution** all **must be the same** during calibration and during field recordings.
 If the focal length is adjustable (also known as a "zoom lens"), then you must make sure to set the focal length to the same value during field recordings as you did during calibration.
-When using the camera of a mobile phone, always orient the phone in **landscape** mode (horizontally) and make sure you always choose the same zoom factor and video resolution as you did during calibration.
+When using the camera of a mobile device, always orient the device in **landscape** mode (horizontally) and make sure you always choose the same zoom factor and video resolution as you did during calibration.
 If you neglect to follow this rule, you will get unexpected results in your Augmented-Reality videos.
 This rule does not apply to the frame rate of the video.

 If you chose the **Display** option for the pattern in **Step 1**, press the :kbd:`Esc` key to return to the calibration window after recording the video.